LiamStrachanham/CleanTidyData/Codebook.md

 of 561 features.
 For detailed description of the original dataset, please see `features_info.txt` in the zipped dataset file.

-Description of abbreviations of measurements
+Description of abbreviations of measurements\n

-leading time or freq is based on time or frequency measurements.
-Body = related to body movement.
+leading time or freq is based on time or frequency measurements.\n Body = related to body movement.\n
 Gravity = acceleration of gravity
 Acc = accelerometer measurement
 Gyro = gyroscopic measurements